Dangerous snow surface forces World Cup ski race to stop - WHIZ News

 Men’s slalom racers will get another chance on Sunday in Adelboden, Switzerland.
 The classic giant slalom at the resort is set for Saturday.

-On the women’s circuit, one of the most vibrant — and richest — races of the season scheduled next week was canceled on Thursday because of rising numbers of COVID-19 cases near Salzburg in Austria.
+On the women’s circuit, one of the most vibrant — and richest — races of the season scheduled for next week was moved from Flachau to Schladming in Austria because of rising numbers of COVID-19 cases near Salzburg.

 More AP skiing: https://apnews.com/hub/skiing and https://twitter.com/AP_Sports